psu13/mutable-hakyll/posts/10-things-to-eat-in-pittsburgh-before-you-are-dead-2024.md

 1. **Pork Xiao Long Bao: Everyday Noodle**

-    Everyday noodle is a local miracle.
+    Everyday Noodle is a local miracle.
 The place should not be able to exist and it certainly should not be as good as it is.
-It's certainly as good or better than comparable places in cities what you would call "real" high level Chinese food: Vancouver BC, the Bay Area, LA, Toronto, etc. It also competes well with comparable places _in Asia_.
+It's as good or better than comparable places in cities that have what you would call "real" high level Chinese food: Vancouver BC, the Bay Area, LA, Toronto, etc. It also competes well with comparable places _in Asia_.
 I don't know what they are doing to maintain this, but I'm happy they are doing it and I'm going to keep going as often as I can because there is no way it can last forever.

 1. **"House Fly Heads": Cafe 33**